Disrupt 23: Disruptive Ideas and New Interdisciplinary Results

 Submissions and evaluation

-Disrupt 23 papers are submitted via EasyChair, selecting the track DSN-2023 Disrupt 23: https://easychair.org/conferences/?conf=dsn2023 Submissions are limited to 4 pages + references in the IEEE Computer Society format and will be reviewed and evaluated according to the following criteria:
+Disrupt 23 papers are submitted via EasyChair, selecting the track DSN-2023 Disrupt 23: https://easychair.org/conferences/?conf=dsn2023 Submissions are limited to 4 pages + references in the IEEE Computer Society format and will be reviewed and evaluated according to the following criteria:- Value: relevance of the research problem and justification why it is worth exploring.

 Accepted Disrupt 23 papers will be published in the supplementary volume of DSN proceedings.
 Given the emerging nature of the works published at Disrupt 23, and the size of the papers (4 pages + references), we anticipate that Disrupt 23 papers may lead to successful submissions of regular DSN papers in subsequent years.